blockprotocol/blockprotocol/packages/block-template/README.md

 There are a few important files, one set is used for the bundle, another set for local development.

 - `src/index.js` - Entrypoint of the Block Component.
 The component needs to be the `default` export.
-- `src/webpack-dev-server.js` - Entrypoint for `yarn dev`.
-This is only used for development and will not be included in the final bundle.
-- `src/index.html` - HTML for `yarn dev`.
-This is only used for development and will not be included in the final bundle.
 - `variants.json` - Defines named presets of block properties to be presented as separate or at least related block-types to the end-user.